-83. Liens can entitle a creditor to hold goods 'hostage' until payment has been received for those goods.
+- 97. Liens can entitle a creditor to hold goods 'hostage' until payment has been received for those goods.
 Many Australian jurisdictions have their own legislation regarding liens and many of those Acts continue in force following introduction of the PPSA.
 Liens are useful and valuable in terms of the rights and priority that they confer.
-In certain circumstances, holders of a statutory or general law lien can assert their lien in priority to secured creditors who hold a perfected security interest under the PPSA.
+In certain circumstances, holders of a statutory or general law lien can assert their lien in priority to secured creditors who hold a perfected security interest under the PPSA. - 98.
+Examples of a statutory lien include: - (a) an unpaid seller's lien under the Sale of Goods Act 1923 (NSW); and - (b) a warehouseman's lien under the Warehousemens' Liens Act 1935 (NSW). - 99.
+Examples of a general law lien include:

-13 The Whittaker Report recommends this threshold be reduced essentially so that it is enough if the secured party may have the interest.
+10 The Whittaker Report recommends this threshold be reduced essentially so that it is enough if the secured party may have the interest.

-14 s271 for example could be one source of this.
+1 s271 for example could be one source of this.

-- 84. Examples of a statutory lien include: - (a) an unpaid seller's lien under the Sale of Goods Act 1923 (NSW); and - (b) a warehouseman's lien under the Warehousemens' Liens Act 1935 (NSW). - 85.
-Examples of a general law lien include: - (a) a possessory lien claimed by, for example, a mechanic who carries out repairs to a motor vehicle and is entitled to maintain possession of that vehicle until full payment for the repairs have been made; - (b) a solicitor's lien which allows a solicitor to retain a client's documents until payment of all debts owed to the solicitor by the client; - (c) an equitable lien in favour of a purchaser who has paid instalments but not obtained title to property, or a vendor who has conveyed title but not been paid. - 86.
-Section 8(1)(b) and (c) of the PPSA expressly exclude statutory and general law liens respectively from the operation of the Act except in relation to section 73 of the PPSA15 (discussed in further detail below).
+- a possessory lien claimed by, for example, a mechanic who carries out repairs (a) to a motor vehicle and is entitled to maintain possession of that vehicle until full payment for the repairs have been made; - a solicitor's lien which allows a solicitor to retain a client's documents until (b) payment of all debts owed to the solicitor by the client: - (c) an equitable lien in favour of a purchaser who has paid instalments but not obtained title to property, or a vendor who has conveyed title but not been paid. - 100.
+Section 8(1)(b) and (c) of the PPSA expressly exclude statutory and general law liens respectively from the operation of the Act except in relation to section 73 of the PPSA12 (discussed in further detail below).
 However it is important to note that the exclusion of statutory liens under section 8(1)(b) does not apply if: